YogeshLamichhane/barahi/README.md

 # barahi
 A dark (black-green) gtk+ theme for linux.

+I tried creating a gtk+ theme for linux for the first time.
-clone the repository to your system, extract the file to your theme folder of your linux system and enjoy!
+It is available in [Pling](https://https://www.pling.com/p/1440685/) If you wanna give it a try, clone the repository to your system or download it through [Pling](https://https://www.pling.com/p/1440685/),extract the files in your theme folder in linux system and enjoy.